Computer Science: The UDC Edge

 - Science, Technology, Engineering and Mathematics (STEM) Center for Research and Development

-- Learn more about applying for admission to the computer science master's degree program
+- Learn more about applying for admission to the computer science program

 - Find out about scholarship opportunities for computer science students

-Curriculum and Requirements in the UDC Computer Science Graduate Program
+Curriculum and Requirements in the UDC Computer Science Program

 In June 2011, thanks to a grant from the National Science Foundation, the Department of Computer Science and Information Technology received certification from the National Security Agency to issue CNSS certifications for information systems security professionals and senior system managers.
 To receive the certificate along with your degree, you must complete ten required courses.

-Student Organizations and Activities in the UDC Computer Science Graduate Program
+Student Organizations and Activities in the UDC Computer Science Program

 Every February, the School of Engineering and Applied Sciences hosts a week of special events to inspire current and future engineers at UDC.
 Engineers Week includes lab visits, project presentations, networking opportunities and other events sponsored by student groups and affiliated organizations.